RedPillAnalytics/checkmate-examples-archive/README.md

 ### Standard / Default Settings
 source base: 'directory where you cloned git repo'
-domain home: 'directory where you installed OBI'
+domain home: 'directory where you installed OBI' Ex: c:\fmw\product\12.2.1.4\user_projects\domains\bi
-checkmate version: 8.5.3 (latest as of time of writing)
+checkmate version: 9.1.5 (latest as of time of writing)
-obiee version: 'version of OBI you are working with'
-source base type: MDS-XML (unless otherwise needed)
+obiee version: 'version of OBI you are working with' source base type: MDS-XML (unless otherwise needed)
 remote: localhost:9502
 metadata project: 'blank'
 admin user: weblogic (or as specified)
 admin pass: Admin123 (or as specified)
 repo pass: Admin123 (or as specified)
+Service instance: Ex: ssi

 ### Quickstart (New Feature)
 You can drag and drop .rpd and .catalog files onto the settings sidebar to initiate a quick import.